 Shaden Mustafa, MSN, RN, CNL is currently a critical care and trauma nurse at Jersey City Medical Center, Jersey City, NJ.
-She has also served as the critical care Unit Practice Council chair since October 2014.
+She is chair of the Quality & Safety Nursing Council.
+Shaden has also served as the Critical Care Unit Practice Council chair since October, 2014.
 In this role, she has been leading her unit to implement evidenced-based research into bedside practice to improve patient care outcomes and nurse sensitive indicators.
 Some of her accomplishments have included:

 - Reducing oral mucosal hospital acquired pressure injuries in patients on ventilators,